Last Updated on

 A similar study has been done to better understand how meditation influences sensory experiences.
-Zeidan et al (2011) used arterial spin labelling fMRI to identify neural mechanisms that were influenced by mindfulness in healthy participants.
+Zeidan et al (2011) used arterial spin labeling fMRI to identify neural mechanisms that were influenced by mindfulness in healthy participants.
 The study involved 4 days of mindfulness meditation training.

 After this period, (through a multiple regression analysis) results showed a significant decrease of 57% in the unpleasantness of pain and a reduction of 40% in pain intensity ratings.
 The reduction in pain intensity ratings was associated with an increase in activity in the anterior cingulate cortex and anterior insula, and was also linked to orbitofrontal cortex activation.

 These findings are consistent with previous studies that have also shown when participants were taught to experience the full extent and intensity of a sensory event, meditation can reduce the unpleasantness of pain.
 It is thought that this is due to the enhancement of cognitive control and the reframing of the contextual evaluation.

 Meditation has also been associated with improved cognitions, including but not limited to working memory, visual-spatial skills and attention.
 The question is: can results be experienced with only a brief amount of training, just like with the electrical stimulation experiment?

 Researchers set out to test this idea in four sessions where basic mindful meditation such as breathing exercises and body awareness were fostered.
-Another group of participants were instructed to mindfully listen to the audio recording of the novel “The Hobbit”.
+Another group of participants was instructed to mindfully listen to the audio recording of the novel “The Hobbit”.
 After the sessions participants completed self-report measures and various cognitive tasks to assess effects on mood and mindfulness or whether they had improved cognitive abilities.

 Both groups improved on mood, but as expected the mindful meditation group surpassed the control group on cognitive measures (testing memory and attention) and mindful inventories.
 They also showed increased levels of mindfulness.
 These levels had previously only been found in long term meditators.